Jenniferwli/Channel-Deduction/README.md

 Each method includes three core files: `model.py`, `train.py`, and `test.py`.
 To simplify experiments, a corresponding `.sh` script is provided for each method.
 We have also included pre-trained weights (`model.pth`), allowing you to run tests directly.
 If you wish to retrain the model, simply uncomment the training command within the `.sh` script.

+Additionally, the script files for ACDNet and RCDNet also contain an experiment to __test the continuous channel deduction service of CDNet for mobile users__.
+It first programmatically generates a smooth, irregular user trajectory (`plot_trace_smooth.py`) and then runs a simulation along this path (`test_trace_smooth.py`).
+The simulation compares the model's performance under __error propagation__ against __under the ideal case of no error propagation__, thereby validating the model's stability and robustness for practical application.